 - Provide inspection and maintenance on boats and docks

-Components of a Hookah Diving System
+Components of a Tankless Diving System

-Air Compressor – Hookah divers don't use air tanks on their backs like scuba divers.
+Air Compressor – Tankless divers don't use air tanks on their backs like scuba divers.
 Air is delivered to them by an air compressor that's located on the boat or floating platform.
 It has a rubber diaphragm or a piston and operates at low pressure ("low pressure" compared to the 3000+ psi of a scuba diving cylinder).
 A pressure-relief valve provides safety measures to prevent pressure buildup.
 More air volume is provided when there are multiple divers.

 Air Reserve Tank – The air reserve tank is a "reservoir" of sorts.
 It provides a constant volume of air at all times, as well as cooling and condensation.
 The air reserve tank cools hot air as it enters the tank.
 Condensation then occurs so that the diver doesn't breathe as much moisture.
 The air reserve tank also stops surges coming from the compressor.
 This gives an even flow of air.
 As an added safety feature, it contains enough pressurized air to give the diver a couple of minutes of air if the compressor runs out of air or there's engine failure.